Optometry Assistant Program

 - Be able to instruct patients on the different eyewear options to improve a patient’s vision

-- Understand office management skills including billing and coding
+- Understand office management skills including patient scheduling, ordering of supplies, insurance reimbursement, billing and coding